scottharwell/OciFnAuth/README.md

 The following image shows all of the headers required for a `POST` request.

-* Host: Provided by OCI.
-This example uses an environment variable to store this value.
+* Host: Provided as part of the request.
+You do not need to manually set this value.
 * Date: Use the {Timestamp} dynamic value built into Paw to create an RFC 1123/2822 value for the current time.
-* Content-Length: Use the {Request Body Length} dynamic value built into Paw to calculate this value.
-Paw may complain that the value creates a self-dependency, but it still works.
+* Content-Length: Provided by Paw.
+You do not need to manually set this value.
 * Content-Type: `application/json`
 * x-content-sha256: Use the `SHA256` dynamic value with base64 encoding.
 * Authorization: Use this extension.